 AboutExecutive, Educator and Entrepreneur

-Over the course of my career I’ve created or collaborated on valuable resources on Higher Education and Research, Food & Agriculture, Knowledge Mobilization, Program Design & Delivery, Futures/Foresight, and South & Southeast Asia.
+Over the course of my career I’ve created or collaborated on valuable resources on Higher Education and Research, Food & Agriculture, Knowledge Mobilization, Program Design & Delivery, Futures/Foresight, Social Protection and South & Southeast Asia.
 This work is regularly updated and shared here with you in the hope of contributing to the ongoing development in these important areas.

 From 2007-13 I was Vice-President at the Social Sciences and Humanities Research Council of Canada (www.sshrc.ca), mostly recently as VP Research and, prior to that as VP Partnerships.
 SSHRC is an arm’s-length federal agency that promotes and supports research and advanced training in the social sciences and humanities.